csd1100/learning/notes/react/hooks.md

   As `someInitValueCalculator` will be called only once.

+- The Dispatch function (setter) can also take an callback function as input rather than just the value.
+The callback receives old value as input.
+This can be useful to avoid data inconsistency.
+For more information read `useReducer`.

 ### Derived State

 - We don't have to always create state for dynamic values using `useState`.